Lokaltog/home/README.md

 - [Syntastic](https://github.com/scrooloose/syntastic)
 - [current-func-info](http://www.vim.org/scripts/script.php?script_id=3197)

-I'm planning to make the statusbar more portable in the future.
-In the meantime, feel free to play around with the code, and please let me know if you have any comments on how I can make the statusbar more portable.
+I'm working on making the statusbar more portable, check out my `vim-superstatus` repo for the current status of the project.
+Feel free to play around with the code, and please let me know if you have any comments on how I can make the statusbar more portable.

 ## Other important notes